Sturgeon or sterlet

 The sterlet (Acipenser rutheneus) is the commonest sturgeon, spending all its life in freshwater.
-They are extremely interesting family of primitive fish and are quite distinct from all the other living bony fish.
+They are an extremely interesting family of primitive fish and are quite distinct from all the other living bony fish.

 Typical weight: 6lb

-Lifespan: Up to 100 years
+Lifespan: up to 100 years

-Last date edited: 26 November 2015
+Last date edited: 24 December 2020